How the Green Context Engine Works

 Pull real data

-The system queries government and scientific databases for actual numbers: electricity generation by fuel type, carbon intensity, tree cover loss, threatened species counts.
+The system queries government and scientific databases for actual numbers: electricity generation by fuel type, carbon intensity, tree cover loss, forest carbon emissions, and heating or cooling degree days.
 It also pulls global and regional benchmarks for comparison.

 - 4